nicklockwood/layout/README.md

 # Expressions

 The most important feature of the `LayoutNode` class is its built-in support for parsing and evaluating expressions.
-The implementation of this feature is built on top of the [Expression](https://github.com/nicklockwood/Expression) framework, but Layout adds a number of extensions in order to support arbitrary types and layout-specific logic.
+The implementation of this feature is built on top of the [Expression](https://github.com/nicklockwood/Expression) framework, but Layout adds a number of extensions in order to support UIKit types and layout-specific logic.

 Expressions can be simple, hard-coded values such as "10", or more complex expressions such as "width / 2 + someConstant".
 The available operators and functions to use in an expression depend on the name and type of the property being expressed, but all expressions support the standard decimal math and boolean operators and functions that you find in most C-family programming languages.
+You can also extend Layout with custom functions (see the [Functions](#functions) section below).

 Expressions in a `LayoutNode` can reference constants and state passed in to the node or any of its parents.
 They can also reference the values of any other expression defined on the node, or any supported property of the view: